younsl/gss/README.md

 - Last committer details
 - Repository information

-The scanner is designed for high performance with parallel scanning capabilities using Go routines and provides timezone conversion between UTC and KST for better schedule visibility.
+The scanner is designed for high performance with async/concurrent scanning capabilities and provides timezone conversion between UTC and KST for better schedule visibility.

 ## Features